WHO WE ARE

 An active chamber musician, Alison is a member of District5, the Interface New Music Collective and the LeDroit Chamber Players.
 She has performed with the National Gallery of Art New Music Ensemble, the 21st Century Consort, the Washington Metropolitan Opera, the Monday Evening Concert Series and the Baltimore Composers Forum.
 As a baroque oboist, she has worked with ensembles such as the Washington Bach Consort, Magnolia Baroque, Publick Musick and the San Diego Bach Collegium.
 Alison holds degrees from the Eastman School of Music, the University of Southern California and her Doctorate from the University of Maryland.

-In her free time, Amanda enjoys reading, skiing, and sharing pictures of her dogs.
+In her free time, Amy enjoys reading, skiing, and sharing pictures of her dogs.

 Bassoonist Sean Gordon is an active freelancer in Washington, DC.
 He has performed with such orchestras as the National, Baltimore, and Charleston Symphonies and many more.
 During the summers Sean performs as a member of the Chautauqua Symphony Orchestra in Chautauqua, NY.
 He has previously participated in the Sarasota Music Festival, Spoleto Festival USA, and National Repertory Orchestra.
 As a chamber musician, Sean has performed with such groups as Windsync and the local wind quintet/hip hop collaboration, Classically Dope.